 .
 A motion under this Rule 84.17 shall be filed within 15 days after the court files its opinion, written order under Rules

 .
 No suggestions in opposition to a post-disposition motion shall be filed unless requested by the court.
-Within ten days after the courtís request for the suggestions, any party may file suggestions in opposition to the motion and within the same time shall serve all other parties with a copy of the suggestions.
+Within ten days after the courtís request for the suggestions, any party may file suggestions in opposition to the motion.

 .
 If a motion for rehearing is overruled and the opinion is not materially modified, no further motion by the same party for rehearing or to set aside the order overruling the motion for rehearing may be filed.
 If the opinion is materially modified, any party may file a motion for rehearing as though the modified opinion is the original opinion.